 CMB 710 A-F

-Modules in the CMB 710 series (A – F) are offered sequentially during the Fall semester and together cover 24 topics.
+Modules in the CMB 710 series (A – F) are offered sequentially during the Fall semester and together cover 26 topics.
 These are the core offerings of the Cell & Molecular Biology Program and allow maximum flexibility for a student-designed curriculum.
-Four different topics are available during each module and students choose one.
+A minimum of four different topics are available during each module and students select one.
 Topics reflect the expertise of the corresponding faculty and emphasize either in-depth critical discussion of the primary literature or quantitative/mathematical approaches to addressing biological questions.
 Each module lasts for 2 weeks, with 3 meetings per week.
 Students entering through CMB are required to take 6 modules in fall semester of their first year and at least 4 of these modules must be in the CMB 710 series.
 The other two may be from the UPGEN 778 series.
 A total of 12 modules are required for the CMB certificate, and 8 of these must be from CMB710.
-To help you prepare for each module, the instructors have included a listing of required reading that must be completed in advance of the start of each module.
+To help you prepare for each module, the instructors have included a summary and any required reading that must be completed in advance of the start of each module.
+Note: The Drop/Add deadline for Fall 2019 applies to all of the modules.

 All CMB students participate in the CMB seminar course, CMB 764.
 This course features an hour-long session in which one advanced student presents his or her research and another advanced student presents an introduction to the upcoming speaker in the Thursday Series.
 The second hour-long session is the seminar itself, presented by a distinguished visiting scientist (and open to the entire Duke community).